batmanpriv/ct/README.md

 sudo ct -apply-best
 ```

-The tool automatically detects your OS and applies the recommended settings using:
+The tool automatically detects your OS and applies the recommended settings.
-- Windows: `netsh` + PowerShell
-- Linux: `systemd-resolved` or `/etc/resolv.conf`
-- macOS: `networksetup`

 ---